shaneboulden/blog/data/blog/misp-on-rhel.md

 ```
 semodule -i misp-mail.cil /usr/share/udica/templates/{base_container.cil,net_container.cil}
 ```
 Ok!
-Now repeat this same process for each of the other containers; inspect the container with podman, create a policy with Udica, and load it.
+Now repeat this same process for each of the other containers: inspect the container with podman, create a policy with Udica, and load it.

-You'll also need to update each container spec with `label=type:your-process-label.process`.
+You'll also need to update each service in the `docker-compose.yml` file with SELinux labels, which look like `label=type:your-process-label.process`.
 Now is also a good time to remove the port definitions we used in development to create the SELinux policies.
 You can find a templated compose file here:
 ```
 curl https://gist.githubusercontent.com/shaneboulden/43909547297482e39268ef42212797f0/raw/37d2d48e42b58e22324ecf07171eb97f45c0a55a/misp-docker-compose.yml -o docker-compose.yml
 ```